 “It’s really hard to remove without making a total mess because it’s so soft.
 The R cup just seems to collapse in on itself at the slightest touch.
 This one should be avoided for sure.”

 - The R-Cup is very soft.
 Some people prefer this over the stiffer cups because it can feel more comfortable once inside your vaginal canal.
 However, it’s not recommended for a beginner because it will be quite difficult to get it to open correctly.

 - No markings on the outside—it’s only smooth.
 This can make cleaning the R Cup marginally easier than something like the Diva Cup.

 - It’s very soft.
 This means that it doesn’t “pop” open easily like some of the other cups, which can make insertion pretty difficult.
 For the stiff cups, you fold, insert it, and then it should pop open in the correct place pretty easily.
 This is not the case for this period cup.

 - There isn’t much information about the manufacturing of this cup.

-- It’s made in China, which often means menstrual cups that are of lesser quality than those mande in Europe or North America.
+- It’s made in China, which often means menstrual cups that are of lesser quality than those made in Europe or North America.

 - The capacity.
 At 15 ml, the volume of the small one won’t be enough for most people.
 However, the diameter and length of this cup are pretty average, making it not even a great choice for a smaller people.

 The Takeaway on the Monzcare R-Cup Reusable Menstrual Cup: